-NOTE (informative): The Display Aspect Ratio in Table 6.1, Table 6.2, and Table B.1.1 refers to the aspect ratio of the active image area before AFD and bar data are applied.
+Note (informative): The Display Aspect Ratio in Table 6.1, Table 6.2, and Table B.1.1 refers to the aspect ratio of the active image area before AFD and bar data are applied.
 Display devices can use AFD and bar data to crop and/or expand the picture that is displayed to the user.
 For example, a service including video encoded at a resolution of 3840x2160 may have AFD and bar data that indicates that the active image area is contained within a 3840x1620 rectangle.

-NOTE (informative): SMPTE 2016-1 does not include Ultra HD resolutions at this time and is in the process of being updated.
+Note (informative): SMPTE 2016-1 does not include Ultra HD resolutions at this time and is in the process of being updated.

-6.4.3 Optional Carriage of Closed Captions in the Video Stream signals are redistributed to viewers by networks that deliver closed captions as specified by CEA-708 [8] and carry the closed caption data embedded in the compressed video signal.
+6.4.3 Optional Carriage of Closed Captions in the Video Stream

+ATSC 3.0 specifies the broadcast carriage of closed captions as files that are formatted as "TTML Text and Image Profiles for Internet Media Subtitles and Captions (IMSC1)" [18] as specified by ATSC [20] ("Closed Captions and Subtitles Standard").
+However, some broadcast signals are redistributed to viewers by networks that deliver closed captions as specified by CTA-708 [8] and carry the closed caption data embedded in the compressed video signal.
 In order to support interoperability with such networks, closed caption data may additionally be carried within the Supplemental Enhancement Information (SEI) of the HEVC video NAL unit.
 If this method is employed, carriage in this manner shall be as specified in Section 8 of ANSI/SCTE128-1 [7].